 - Virtual Training Center – on-demand and live trainings focused on evidence-based strategies for creating healthy school environments

-- Success stories from schools across the nation
+- Blog with success stories from schools across the nation

 Evidence-based Approach: Research-tested

 |Readiness and Capacity – Short Term (ST)||Changes – Medium Term (MT)||Effectiveness and Maintenance – Long Term (LT)||Population Results (R)|

 - ST5b: 76 (70%) case study schools accessed the assessment between 2014 and 2019.

 - ST7a-b: Between 2014 and 2019, 49 (45%) case study schools reported having a representative school health committee or team that met at least 4 times a year and oversaw school health and safety policies and programs.

 - MT5a,f: Between 2014 and 2019, 70 (64%) case study schools made at least one change to a nutrition item on the Healthy Schools Program (HSP) assessment (the precursor to the TSIA).
 Total enrollment at these schools: 21,950 students.
 70 case study schools documented at least one change in writing or practice to expand access or improve appeal for healthy eating.
 Based on enrollment, an estimated 21,950 students could have encountered these improved environments.

 - MT6a: 52 (48%) case study schools have made at least one change to a PA/physical education (PE) item on the HSP assessment between 2014 and 2019.
 Through their engagement with HSP, 52 case study schools documented at least one change in writing or practice to expand access or improve appeal for PA.